LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Created and attached to the VPC from which you want to create site-to-site-VPN
   * Necessary for setting up AWS Direct Connect

+#### AWS VPN (AWS Site-to-Site VPN):
+  * Establish on-ongoing VPN connection between on-premises data center (customer gateway) and Amazon VPC (VGW)
+  * Utilizes IPSec (encrypted tunnel) to establish encrypted network connectivity between your internet and Amazon VPC over the internet
+  * Connection can be configured in minutes and is a good solution if you have an immediate need, have low to modest bandwidth requirements and can tolerate the inherent variability of Internet-based connectivity
+  * Need to configure VGW and Customer Gateway
+  * Ensure Route Propagation enabled for VGW in the route table associated with your subnets
+  * If ping needed (EC2) from on-premises, add ICMP protocol on the inbound SGs
 ### Transit VPC:
   * Uses customer managed EC2(s) VPN instances in a dedicated transit VPC resources with an IGW
   * Data transfer charged for traffic traversing this VPC an again from the transit VPC to on-premises network or different AWS regions